vhlsreddy/react_jeev/README.md

      - mongoose: ^8.3.2
      - multer: ^1.4.5-lts.1
      - nodemon: ^3.1.0
-4.So,check carefully whether you have installed them or not before running
+4.Important: Check carefully whether you have installed them or not before running the server
 5. Start the server with `npm start`.

 ### Additional Steps
-- Make sure to install Axios by running `npm install axios` in both the client and server directories.
+1.Make sure to install Axios by running `npm install axios` in both the client and server directories.
+2.Both the client-side and server-side should be running concurrently.
+Do not close one while working on the other.